 - Algiers, Algeria

 - Lake Frome, Australia

-In the table, elevation is represented by negative and positive numbers, where the sign of the number indicates whether the location is above (positive sign) or below (negative sign) sea level and the absolute value gives the distance (here in meters) from sea level.
+In the table, elevation is represented by negative and positive numbers, where the sign of the number indicates whether the location is above (positive sign) or below (negative sign) sea level and the absolute value gives the distance (here in metres) from sea level.

 We want to find here the farthest location from sea level, that is, the location whose elevation has the highest absolute value.
-This is Lake Frome in Australia, which is 6 meters from sea level.
+This is Lake Frome in Australia, which is 6 metres from sea level.